 Start Small

-Believing in God or converting to a formal religion is not at the top of any atheist’s or agnostic’s bucket list when it comes to sobriety.
-A higher power only means God as you understand Him.
-Understand the reason you believe the things you do and what keeps you from believing in a higher power than yourself.
-You can seek a therapist for help in acknowledging a higher power.
+A higher power only means “God as you understand Him.”
+Understand the reason you believe the things you do can help you, but it can also prevent you from believing in a higher power than yourself.
+It’s possible to ask for help in acknowledging a higher power in individual therapy.
 It can be uncomfortable to explore what you believe and let go of what you cannot control.
-However, to achieve sobriety and mental health in the long-term, it will be necessary.
+However, to achieve sobriety and mental health in the long-term using the method of Alcoholics Anonymous, it will be necessary.

 Be Open Minded

-Admit You Are Not God
+Admit That You Are Not God

 Pray and Meditate